 Second shooters are awesome and I highly recommend you adding this option on to your wedding packages!
 A second shooter is another photographer who works alongside me during the day.
 A second shooter will provide you with a lot more photos because they photograph from different angles and perspectives which will help to vary the kinds of images you receive!
 There are certain points throughout your wedding day where extra coverage can be a huge bonus; ceremonies, receptions and first looks are very busy phases of the wedding day that can really benefit from extra coverage!

 First off, you can choose to do whatever you want with your wedding day.
 Don't let outside pressures or trends determine what you do with your day.
 That being said, a first look is a moment that usually occurs before the ceremony once the bride and groom are fully prepared for the day.
 It is a quiet moment when the bride and groom see each other for the first time and share a special moment before the craziness of the day begins.
 First looks can be beneficial for weddings that are a little bit more restricted time-wise.
 Doing a first look allows me to do bride and groom portraits and bridal party photos before the ceremony, leaving more time after for family photos and maybe even more bride and groom portraits (hopefully)!

 My wedding coverage starts at $2,800.00 plus tax.
-This is for minimum coverage which is typically between 6-8 hours. and outline what kind of budget you're working with!
-I'm happy to discuss options and be flexible with my clients as long as your requests are reasonable!
+This is for minimum coverage which is typically between 6-8 hours.
+I'm happy to discuss options and to be flexible with my clients as long as your requests are reasonable!
 My prices are based off of the market within which I work.